On the chaotic character of the stochastic heat equation, before the onset of intermitttency: Introduction and main results

-Mathematical intermittency is motivated strongly by a vast physics literature on [physical] intermittency and \emph{localization}, and many of the references can be found in the combined bibliographies of \cite{FK,Molch91,ZMRS85,ZMRS88}.
+Mathematical intermittency is motivated strongly by a vast physics literature on (physical) intermittency and \textit{localization}, and many of\vadjust{\goodbreak} the references can be found in the combined bibliographies of~\cite{FK,Molch91,ZMRS85,ZMRS88}.
 Let us say a few more words about ``localization'' in the present context.

-It is generally accepted that if \eqref{interm} holds, then $u:=\{u_t(x)\}_{t>0,x\in\R}$ ought to undergo a separation of scales [or ``pattern/period breaking''].
-In fact, one can argue that the property \eqref{interm} implies that, as $t\to\infty$, the random function $x\mapsto u_t(x)$ starts to develop very tall peaks, distributed over small $x$-intervals [see \S2.4 of Bertini and Cancrini \cite{BC} and the Introduction of the monograph by Carmona and Molchanov \cite{CM}.]
-This ``peaking property'' is called \emph{localization}, and is experienced with very high probability, provided that: (i) the intermittency property \eqref{interm} holds; and (ii) $t\gg 1$.
+It is generally accepted that if (\ref{interm}) holds, then $u:=\{u_t(x)\}_{t>0,x\in\R}$ ought to undergo a separation of scales (or ``pattern/period breaking'').
+In fact, one can argue that property (\ref{interm}) implies that, as $t\to\infty$, the random function $x\mapsto u_t(x)$ starts to develop very tall peaks, distributed over small $x$-intervals (see Section 2.4 of Bertini and Cancrini~\cite{BC} and the Introduction of the monograph by Carmona and Molchanov \cite{CM}).
+This ``peaking property'' is called \textit{localization}, and is experienced with very high probability, provided that: (i) the intermittency property (\ref{interm}) holds; and (ii) $t\gg1$.

-Physical intermittency is expected to hold both in space and time, and not only when $t\gg 1$.
-And it is also expected that there are physically-intermittent processes, not unlike those studied in the present paper, which however do not satisfy the [mathematical] intermittency condition \eqref{interm} on Liapounov exponents; see, for example, the paper by Cherktov, Falkovich, Kolokolov, and Lebedev \cite{CFKL95}.
+Physical intermittency is expected to hold both in space and time, and not only when $t\gg1$.
+And it is also expected that there are physically-intermittent processes, not unlike those studied in the present paper, which, however, do not satisfy the (mathematical) intermittency condition (\ref{interm}) on Liapounov exponents; see, for example, the paper by Cherktov et al. \cite{CFKL95}.

-Our wish is to better understand ``physical intermittency'' in the setting of the stochastic heat equation \eqref{eq:main}.
-We are motivated strongly by the literature on smooth finite-dimensional dynamical systems \cite[\S1.3]{Ruelle} which ascribes intermittency in part to ``chaos,'' or slightly more precisely, sensitive dependence on the initial state of the system.
+Our wish is to better understand ``physical intermittency'' in the setting of the stochastic heat equation (\ref{eqmain}).
+We are motivated strongly by the literature on smooth finite-dimensional dynamical systems (\cite{Ruelle}, Section 1.3), which ascribes intermittency in part to ``chaos,'' or slightly more precisely, sensitive dependence on the initial state of the system.

-In order to describe the contributions of this paper, we first recall a consequence of a more general theorem of Foondun and Khoshnevisan \cite{FK:AIHP}: If $\sigma(0)=0$, and if $u_0$ is H\"older continuous of index $>\frac12$ and has compact support, then for every $t>0$ fixed,
+In order to describe the contributions of this paper, we first recall a consequence of a more general theorem of Foondun and Khoshnevisan~\cite{FKAIHP}: if $\sigma(0)=0$, and if $u_0$ is H\"older continuous of index $>\frac12$ and has compact support, then for every $t>0$ fixed,

-It follows in particular that the global maximum of the solution [at a fixed time] is a finite [nonnegative] random variable.
+It follows in particular that the global maximum of the solution (at a fixed time) is a finite (nonnegative) random variable.

 By contrast, one expects that if

 then the solution $u_t$ is unbounded for all $t>0$.
 Here we prove that fact and a good deal more; namely, we demonstrate here that there in fact exists a minimum rate of ``blowup'' that applies regardless of the parameters of the problem.